 Picture 4.
 Shows the thin bone over frontal sinus

 - Forehead contouring type III

-This procedure performs by removing and reshaping the frontal wall of the sinus.
-Then the area around the frontal sinus bone is grounded down and reshape the forehead with titanium microplate and screw.
-Sometimes wires may be used instead of screws and plates.
-The surrounding bone can also contoured.
-The orbital rim can grind down to increase the dimensions of the anterior orbital rim.
-The procedure reserve for those who have prominent forehead bone and deep-set eyes.
+This procedure involves the removal of the frontal wall of the sinus.
+Once removed it is ground down, reshaped and then put back into position and fastened in place with a titanium microplate and screw.
+The surrounding bones are also contoured.
+The orbital rims are ground down to increase the dimensions of the anterior orbital rim.
+This procedure is mainly for those who have prominent forehead bone and deep-set eyes.

 - Apply ice compresses to your forehead for 20 minutes at a time throughout the first few days of recovery to reduce swelling and discomfort

 - Keep the head elevated for 1-2 weeks after surgery to reduce post-op swelling

 - Have a selection of button-up shirts ready to wear during recovery to prevent irritating the scalp.